orpiske/libstomp/README.md

 ----

 This is a fork of the old libstomp library, modified for simplicity and reusability.
-This library implements a simple STOMP, a text oriented messaging protocol that can be used to talk to message brokers such as Apace ActiveMQ.
+This library implements STOMP, a simple text oriented messaging protocol that can be used to talk to message brokers such as Apache ActiveMQ, RabbitMQ and Apache Artemis.

 This library supports the version 1.2 of the STOMP protocol as documented by: https://stomp.github.io/stomp-specification-1.2.html.